autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/review-tips.md

-# Tips
+# Review tips

-This page introduces tips around pull requests or reviews.

 ## Toggle annotations or review comments in the diff view

-There will be some annotations or review comments in the diff view during your review.
+There might be some annotations or review comments in the diff view during your review.

-Press the `A` key to toggle annotations.
+To toggle annotations, press the `A` key.

 Before: